JamesRocker-Simply/prospector_webscraper/README.md

 3. We might want to look into a more complex library [scrapy](https://scrapy.org/) which I'm not familiar with but has some useful webspider functions, IP masking, asynchronous scraping which would allow for much faster multi scraping
+4. We probably want some form of caching, so we don't look at websites where we already have data